Ecwid/ecwid-api-docs/includes/_webhooks.md

 entityId | number | Id of the updated entity.
 For example, if a product was updated, then the entityId will be the ID of that product

 <aside class="notice">
 The `eventType` field is also duplicated in the request GET parameters.
 This allows you to filter our the webhooks you don't want to handle.
-For example, if you only need to listen to order updates, reply `200 OK` to every request containing products updates, e.g.  `https://www.myapp.com/callback?eventType=product.updated`
+For example, if you only need to listen to order updates, you can just reply `200 OK` to every request containing products updates, e.g.  `https://www.myapp.com/callback?eventType=product.updated`, and avoid further processing.
 </aside>